MartijnHoekstra2/IT-Handbook-guide2/Cloud/Azure Monitor.md

 * [Analyze log data in Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview)

+## Azure Monitor Components Overview
+#### Monitoring Data Types
+* Metrics
+  * Numerical values (e.g. application response time
+* Logs
+  * Rich records of event (e.g. errors, traces)

+#### Azure Monitor Data Sources
+* Application monitoring data
+  * Your code
+* Guest OS monitoring data
+  * CPU usage, memory usage, etc...
+* Azure resource monitoring data
+  * CosmosDB available storage, etc.
+* Azure subscription monitoring data
+  * Cost to data, Azure service health

+#### Analyze
+* Metrics Explorer
+* Log Analytics

+#### Insights
+* Application Inisghts
+  * Application Insights specializes in monitoring web applications from availability to performance and usage.
+It relies on metrics and Log Analytics to provide deep insights into your application and can help diagnose errors without waiting for a user to report them.
+* Container Insights
+  * As the name indicates, this is a feature designed to monitor the performance of applications running on Azure Kubernetes Service.
+With this feature, you will get visibility and memory and processor metrics for your controllers, nodes, and container running on AKS.
+Container logs will also be collected to give you a full picture of your application's performance.
+* VM insights
+  * will help you analyze the performance and health of your VMs, regardless of the operating system they are running.
+What is really cool is that you will even get the visibility on the performance of individual processes and their dependencies.

+#### Visualize
+* Azure Dashboard
+  * Lets you create your own custom dashboard combining metrics and logs.
+This is extremely useful, as you could build a dashboard representing the full health and performance of an application, using graphs for metrics, tables of activity logs, user charts from Applications Insights, or the output of a query from Log Analytics.
+And of course, you can then share your dashboard with your team so everyone can benefit from it.
+* Log Views
+  * As part of the Azure Log Analytics service, you can also create custom views to help you visualize your Log Analytics data.
+This is typically used to summarize data from log records by using a combination of charts and lists of critical data.
+Once you create custom views, you will be able to add them to your Azure Dashboards as well to get comprehensive insights of your application's performance.
+* PowerBI
+  * Although it is not really part of Azure Monitor, Power BI can be extremely useful to visualize monitoring data.
+In case you're not familiar with Power BI, it is a business analytics service specializing in providing interactive visualizations for a wide range of data sources.
+Azure Monitor is one of these sources, and Power BI can be configured to automatically import log data from Azure Monitor.
+This is a really nice alternative to Azure Dashboards.

+#### Respond
+* Alerts
+  * You can set up alerts to notify you of potential issues with your application or its infrastructure.
+This could be as simple as sending an email or a text message to someone or a group of people, but you can also enable more advanced scenarios by using webhooks to have alerts trigger automated corrective actions.
+* Autoscale
+  *  In a similar way, you can take advantage of Azure autoscale to automatically add resources to handle increases in load on your application when a metric reaches a specific threshold.

 ## Azure Resource Logs
 #### Activity Log
 * Also called the audit log